Frequent Questions (FAQs) about CCR Consultations:

 Can I record or take photos during Consultation sessions?
 (Policy on photography, filming and audio recording)

 There will be CCR photographers taking pictures during some of the sessions, so that we can document the consultation.
 If you do not wish to be included in any of the photos, sit in the part of the room that is marked as photo-free.
 In certain circumstances, the CCR may grant exceptions to specific projects involving recording during a session.
-Applicants would need to make a request by Friday 12 May 2017.
-For more information, see http://ccrweb.ca/en/recording-request.
+Applicants would need to make a request by Friday 1 November 2019.
+For more information, see ccrweb.ca/en/recording-request.